t3amit3ndgam3/sixty-ninth-street/README.md

 Then you must get the updated code (those u pulled right before) to your branch. to do that, run:

 git rebase main
-(main because u pulled to main branch, if it master then replace it with master branch)
+(if it master then replmain because u pulled to main branch, ace it with master branch)

 For any further issue with git, Discuss with your team members or "Md Rahatul Islam"
 Note: Remember that always write your code into your branch then push.
 Never write your code within main branch and push until emergency case or after discussing in group.